-- 7.6 Prosecuting offences under Articles 39 and 39A of the Order (but subject to any prosecution policy established by the Council). - 7.7 Conducting and defending all proceedings brought by or against the Council in any court, tribunal or arbitration, other than proceedings relating to fitness to practise cases or proceedings under section 29 of the NHS Reform and Health Care Professions Act 2002. - 7.8 Entering into arrangements for the provision of administrative, technical or advisory services under Article 44A of the Order. - 7.9 Determining applications for registration (but subject to any policies or procedures established by the Council or the Education and Training Committee). - 7.10 Inviting (but not selecting): - 7.10.1 the members of any Panel which is to determine a registration appeal; and - 7.10.2 the Legal Assessor who is to be present at a registration appeal hearing. - 7.11 Publishing the particulars of decisions (and the reasons for them) made by the Council's Registration Appeals Panel. - 7.12 Conducting and defending all proceedings brought by or against the Council in relation to registration appeals.
+- 6.6 Prosecuting offences under Articles 39 and 39A of the Order (but subject to any prosecution policy established by the Council).
+This power may also be exercised by the Executive Director of Regulation. - 6.7 Conducting and defending all proceedings brought by or against the Council in any court, tribunal or arbitration, other than proceedings relating to fitness to practise cases or proceedings under section 29 of the NHS Reform and Health Care Professions Act 2002. - 6.8 Entering into arrangements for the provision of administrative, technical or advisory services under Article 44A of the Order. - 6.9 Advising the Privy Council that a person has ceased to be a member of the Council.
+This power may also be exercised by the Secretary to the Council. - 6.10 Maintaining and publishing the Register of Members' Interests.
+This power may also be exercised by the Secretary to the Council.